How To Create A To Do List In WordPress

 Note: When you enable this option, a ‘Categories’ item is added to the To-Do List plugin menu …

-This allows you to add categories that you can then use to organize your lists (see ‘Plugin Usage’ section further below for more details) …
+This allows you to add categories that can help organize your lists (see ‘Plugin Usage’ section further below for more details) …

-Categories set to ‘private’ will not be visible when using the sidebar widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)
+Categories set to ‘private’ will not be visible when using widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View allows you to specify how your to-do lists are viewed.
-There are 3 to do list views you can select:
+List View lets you specify how your to-do lists will be viewed.
+You can choose 3 list views:

-- Master – This option allows you to have a master list for all users, where users have their own individual completion of items.
-If you choose the ‘Master’ list view, make sure to set the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).
+- Master – This option allows you to create one master list for all users, where users have their own individual items to complete.
+If you select the ‘Master’ list view, make sure that you configure the User Permissions appropriately in the ‘User Permissions’ tab (see further below).

 Sort Order